onflow/flow/docs/json-cadence-spec.md

 `[U]Int`, `[U]Int8`, `[U]Int16`, `[U]Int32`,`[U]Int64`,`[U]Int128`, `[U]Int256`,  `Word8`, `Word16`, `Word32`, or `Word64`

-All integer types are encoded as strings for consistency, even though the JSON spec supports number literals for integers up to 64 bits.
+Although JSON supports integer literals up to 64 bits, all integer types are encoded as strings for consistency.

-Although the static type is not strictly required for decoding, it is provided to inform client of potential range.
+While the static type is not strictly required for decoding, it is provided to inform client of potential range.

 ```json
 {